cristileca/chatbot/README.md

 query3: Orchestrates the workflow by calling query2 (sends the message) and query1 (retrieves conversation history).
 query2: Sends the message to the Trigger.dev trigger.
 query1: Fetches the conversation history from MongoDB.
-When the "Send Message" button is pressed in Retool, query3 runs to send the message, fetch updated conversation data, and update the UI.
+When the "Send Message" button is pressed in Retool, query3 runs to send the message, fetches updated conversation data, and updates the UI.

 🔧 API Endpoints